 Note: Budget size and access to other financial resources will be taken into account when selecting grant recipients, with strong preference given to institutions with very limited budget and resources.
 If the applying institution has previously completed a Conservation Assessment Program, please describe the findings.

-A complete application should be uploaded as one (1) pdf document under 100MB using this online submission form and include the following information in listed order:
+A complete application should be uploaded as one (1) pdf document under 100MB using this online form and include the following information in listed order:

 a.
 Brief description of the proposed project; include specific information about the costume objects to which it pertains;